Thyroid Health: Hypothyroid and Hashimoto’s (part 3)

-Poor gut health, dysbiosis and underlying infections will suppress thyroid function and can actually be the trigger for Hashimoto’s and Grave’s disease.
+Poor gut health, dysbiosis, viral infections and other underlying infections will suppress thyroid function and can actually be the trigger for Hashimoto’s and Grave’s disease.
 Reduced gut immunity is a very common problem in those with any thyroid imbalance.
 Low or high thyroid function can trigger leaky gut and inflammation in the gut and vice versa.

 All disease starts in the gut!
 A healthy microbiome and a healthy functioning gut is imperative for optimal thyroid function, those diagnosed with Hashimoto’s and Grave’s disease, and should be of utmost importance not only for thyroid function, but also depression, mood disorders, brain disorders, healthy aging, and overall health.

-4. Stress comes in many forms (physical, emotional, mental, environmental, electromagnetic), all of which impact thyroid function causing the thyroid to either make too much thyroid hormone (hyperthyroid, Grave’s disease) or too little thyroid hormone (hypothyroid, Hashimoto’s).
-Identify underlying stressors, your perception and how you react to stressful incidents.
-Consistently practice a form a relaxation you enjoy to trigger the relaxation response and parasympathetic (calming) branch of the nervous system.
+4. Stress comes in many forms (physical, emotional, mental, environmental, thermal, electromagnetic), all of which impair thyroid function causing the thyroid to either make too much thyroid hormone (hyperthyroid, Grave’s disease) or too little thyroid hormone (hypothyroid, Hashimoto’s).
+Identify underlying stressors, your perception and your reaction to stressful incidents.
+Consistently practice a form a relaxation you enjoy to activate the relaxation response and parasympathetic (calming) branch of the nervous system.
 Remember, hormones don’t act independently.
 An out of control stress response causes an increase in cortisol and a decrease in the conversion of T4 to T3.

 5. The hormone system responds to emotions.
 In mind/body medicine, the thyroid is often associated with personal will, self-expression, communication and speaking your truth.
-Practice communicating clearly, expressing yourself, voicing your emotions, journaling, biofeedback, and dealing with deeper, underlying emotions.
+Practice communicating clearly, expressing yourself, voicing your emotions, journaling, biofeedback, and dealing with deeper, underlying emotions and healing soul wounds.

 6. Those with thyroid disorders tend to have multiple hidden food sensitivities.
 Common offending, inflammatory culprits include dairy, soy, wheat, grains, artificial sweeteners, corn, gluten, and eggs.
 It’s important to note that each person is different and even so-called healthy foods can be problematic for some.